sharandac/My-TTGO-Watch/USAGE.md

 ![screenshot](images/screen8.png)

-In the display settings page 2 you can set what happens when the button is pressed for 2 seconds.
-This will normally takes you back to the main tile.
-If the option for a screenshot is activated, a screenshot is taken instead.
+Press the button for 2 seconds, after that an quickmenu appears.
+Here you can select the tiny camera icon to take a screenshot.
 This can be downloaded via the built-in FTP server (binary and passive mode, username: TTWatch and password: passord), if activated.
 The file name is screen.data.